coq/coq/CONTRIBUTING.md

 When it applies, it's extremely helpful for bug reports to include sample code, and much better if the code is self-contained and complete.
 It's not necessary to minimize your bug or identify precisely where the issue is, since someone else can often do this if you include a complete example.
 We tend to include the code in the bug description itself, but if you have a very large input file then you can add it as an attachment.

+If you want to minimize your bug (or help minimize someone else's) for more extra credit, then you can use the [Coq bug minimizer](https://github.com/JasonGross/coq-tools) (specifically, the bug minimizer is the `find-bug.py` script in that repo).

 ## Pull requests

 If you want to contribute a bug fix or feature yourself, pull requests on the [GitHub repository](https://github.com/coq/coq) are the way to contribute directly to the Coq implementation.
 We recommend you create a fork of the repository on GitHub and push your changes to a new "topic branch" in that fork.
 From there you can follow the [GitHub pull request documentation](https://help.github.com/articles/about-pull-requests/) to get your changes reviewed and pulled into the Coq source repository.